cstuartroe/teko/README.md

 unit us_median_salary = 56000*USD/year;
 ```

-Variables can also be declared using the keyword `let` - expressions in Teko are generally not ambiguous for type, so type can be immediately inferred if the variable is set on the same line.
+Variables can also be declared using the keyword `let` - expressions in Teko are not ambiguous for type, so type can be immediately inferred if the variable is set on the same line.
 However, variables in Teko must always know their type, so variables declared with `let` *must* be simultaneously set.

 ```
 let n; // bad!